Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Fozzie Bear

-The Muppet Present’s resident, er, ‘comic’, Fozzie is thought for telling horrible jokes that are normally ridiculed by Statler and Waldorf.
-Eternally optimistic, he nonetheless follows his jokes together with his signature snigger and his catchphrase “wocka wocka wocka!”
+The Muppet Present’s resident, er, ‘comic’, Fozzie is thought for telling horrible jokes that are often ridiculed by Statler and Waldorf.
+Eternally optimistic, he nonetheless follows his jokes along with his signature snicker and his catchphrase “wocka wocka wocka!”

 Carried out by Frank Oz (1976–2000), Eric Jacobson (2002–current)